Logo

 This study found that Australia needs to invest $340 million per year in order to deliver effective marine threatened species conservation programs to prevent extinctions and recover species.

 Australian policy approaches to threatened species management, including funding approaches, are failing to curb threatened species declines.
-In contrast, the Endangered Species Act 1973 (US) and supporting programs are effective, with more than 100 species delisted or having their threat status downgraded due to recoveries.
+In contrast, the Endangered Species Act 1973 (US) and supporting programs are effective, with more than 100 marine and non-marine species delisted or having their threat status downgraded due to recoveries.

 Effective aspects of the Endangered Species Act 1973 (US) that could be applied in Australia to improve outcomes include: 1) all listed threatened species have a mandatory allocation of funding for recovery actions, and 2) transparent public annual reporting of spending on each threatened species.